 The committee shall consist of three (3) to six (6) regular members and one (1) ex officio member.
 Regular members shall be members of ASABE with several years of engineering experience with interests that span the wide variety of technological activity of the Society.
 The ex officio member, named by the Executive Director of ASABE, shall be an ASABE staff member whose job responsibilities include the ASABE Awards Program.

 Regular members shall be appointed to three year terms.
 Appointments should be staggered to provide uniform membership changes each year.
 Terms for regular members begin at the close of the Annual International ASABE Meeting.
 Regular members shall serve no more than two consecutive terms on the committee.

+The Chair of the committee will solicit nominees for committee members from the executive/steering committees of the various technical communities prior to the Annual International ASABE Meeting.

 Officers shall be Chair and Vice Chair.
 The Chair and Vice Chair shall be elected by the committee each year.
 They shall take office at the close of the Annual International ASABE Meeting following their election.